regolith-labs/ore-stake/README.md

 # ORE Stake

 A staking protocol for ORE holders to receive a share of protocol revenues.
-Rewards are distributed to stakers proportional to their stake and vest linearly over 1 hour.

 ## API
 - [`Consts`](api/src/consts.rs) – Program constants.